 The SNPAAC will meet at least quarterly.
 Meeting dates for the SNPAAC will be placed on the District’s calendar.

-To learn more about the committee or how you can become involved, please contact Tonya Raborn at traborn0500@pcssd.org.
+To learn more about the committee or how you can become involved, please contact Mike Morrison at gmorrison1000@pcssd.org

 WELLNESS COMMITTEE MEMBERS: